 Obesity, an excess of body weight, increases the risk of chronic diseases such as heart disease, stroke, diabetes, lung disease, cancers and premature death.
 Body mass index, a measure of overall body fat, is calculated as weight in kilograms divided by height in metres squared (kg/m2).

 Obesity is rising in the UK, leading to growing concerns over its long-term impact on health.
 As such, health care professionals are working on ways to prevent, manage and reverse this problem.
 Changes in weight lead to changes in the factors that affect the risk of heart disease and diabetes.
-There is, however, not enough evidence of the effect of weight changes among overweight and obese people, on the future risk of developing heart disease, stroke and type-2 diabetes.
+There is, however, not enough evidence of the effect of weight changes among overweight and obese people, on the future risk of developing heart disease.
+It is also not known whether the risk of death varies among different subgroups of these individuals diagnosed with type-2 diabetes

 This study aims to use patient records to determine the effect of changes in body mass index over a specified period on the risk of having a heart attack or type-2-diabetes in patients who are obese or overweight.
+Also, the risk of death after a diagnosis of Type 2 diabetes will be determined.
 Findings from this study will provide new knowledge and guidance on the effect of body mass index changes on the risk these disease conditions, as well as help clinicians effectively manage these group of patients.

 Background: Existing evidence indicate changes in weight lead to changes in the risk factors for cardiovascular disease (CVD) and type-2-diabetes mellitus (T2DM).
 However, there is insufficient knowledge of the effects of body mass index (BMI) changes on the overall risk of CVD and T2DM in overweight/obese patients.